twse/random-stuff/README.md

 | Gervase Markham    | gerv      | British     | 2004-2017    | YES           |
 | Ram Dayal Vaishnav | gurumukhi | Indian      | 2017-present | YES           |

-**Historical note:** The first entry created this page (in rough alphabetical order by last name) using CVS in 1999/08/29 with a post to the Mozilla internationalization and SeaMonkey newsgroups.
+**Historical note:** The first entry created this page (in rough alphabetical order by last name) via CVS in 1999/08/29 and posted it to the Mozilla internationalization and SeaMonkey newsgroups.

-**P.S.** The second entry wrote management tools in 2011/03 when adding several previous localizers without a citation via SVN.
+**P.S.** The second entry wrote management tools in 2011/03 when he added previous localizers without a citation via SVN.
 The last entry forked the above repository, is using pull requests and will close pull requests for modifications not done via the form (e.g. bulk additions) or replying the application message with a comment using the above mentioned paragraph in the second entry of this index.

 ## Protest pages (available in four versions)
 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380), Canada (1942-2006) for his protest pages.
 Internet Explorer 6.0 SP1 and 6.05 are not covered by ActiveX and script blocking.
-Two pages have scripts which don't work in browsers that are not Internet Explorer (e.g. Chrome).

 * **Web page not available** (Old Android browser) – The link refers to a page at the **@Macarlo, Inc** website (currently down).
 * **Cannot find server** (Internet Explorer 6 – Windows XP RTM, SP1 and SP2) – Windows XP SP3 added network diagnostics stuff which is not included in this page.
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above – Windows XP and Vista) – In this page is a button labeled **Diagnose Connection Problems** (pressing it in the browser itself will open the network diagnostic tool).
+Includes scripts which only works in the browser itself.
 * **This page can't be displayed** (Internet Explorer 11) – In this page is a button labeled **Fix connection problems** (pressing it in the browser itself will open the network diagnostic tool).
 This browser removed the option to change the connectivity in the file menu.
 To make the page look like computers not connected to the internet, remove the style in `notConnectedTasks`, add the style to `cantDisplayTasks` and change the heading/title to **You're not connected to the internet**.
+Includes scripts which only works in the browser itself.
 * **DNS error** (Wii Internet Channel) – The links refers to pages in the Opera help website.

 ## Translations of EasyPaint into multiple languages